Skincare

 • CeraVe Daily Moisturizing Lotion

-apply immediately after your first post-tan shower while skin is still damp. keeps your tan fading evenly instead of peeling off in patches.
+apply right after your first post-tan shower while skin is still damp. keeps your tan fading evenly instead of peeling off in patches.

-There's a specific kind of confidence that comes with a good tan, and if you've spent any time on beauty TikTok lately, you already know self-tanner has had a full cultural moment.
-The bronzed, sun-kissed look is everywhere, and more people than ever are reaching for a bottle instead of a UV bed.
-Which is the right call, by the way.
-But a lot of the self-tanner content floating around skips the part where you actually understand what you're putting on your skin, and that's where things go sideways for most people.
-Orange knees.
-Streaky ankles.
-A smell that won't quit.
-All of that is avoidable once you know how the product actually works and what to do before you even open the bottle.
+If you've spent any time on beauty TikTok lately, you already know self-tanner has had a real cultural moment.
+The bronzed, sun-kissed look is everywhere, and more people than ever are reaching for a bottle instead of a UV bed, which is genuinely the right call.
+But most of the self-tanner content circulating skips the part where you actually understand what you're putting on your skin and why it behaves the way it does, and that gap is exactly where things go sideways.
+Skip the prep and you end up with orange knees, streaky ankles, and a smell that lingers for days longer than you'd like.
+All of that is avoidable once you understand the chemistry behind it and pick up a few tricks that rarely make it into the average "how to self-tan" roundup.

-Most self-tanner disasters aren't about the product.
-They're about what happened, or didn't happen, in the 48 hours before you even opened the bottle.
-Prep is genuinely the thing that separates a tan that looks like you just got back from somewhere warm and one that looks like you applied it in the dark.
+Most self-tanner disasters trace back to what happened, or didn't happen, in the 48 hours before the bottle was ever opened.
+This is genuinely the stage that separates a tan that looks like you just got back from somewhere warm from one that looks like you applied it in a dark room with the lights off.

 Exfoliate the day before, not the day of.